AnthonyHackney888/Kattis-Leetcode/README.md

 * [Java](https://docs.oracle.com/en/java/) - Used for mobile applications and unit testing
 * [Rust](https://www.rust-lang.org/) - Used to experiment with lower languages
 * [Kotlin](https://kotlinlang.org/docs/home.html) - Used for android apps
+* [MySQL](https://dev.mysql.com/doc/) - Used with Java to experiment with code and DBMS

 ## Authors
 * **Anthony Hackney**